 Instructions

-- Pour the cold water into the dry ingredients and add the cold butter chunks.
-Mix until your mixture forms a dough.
+- Pour 3/4-1 cup cold water into the dry ingredients, mix, and then add the cold 1/2 cup unsalted COLD butter chunks.
+Mix with a fork or your hands until your mixture forms a dough with big butter lumps.

 - Now it is time to laminate your gluten free puff pastry dough.
 This a rolling and folding process that rolls the big chunks of butter into the dough in thinner pieces.

-- We are going to repeat this process a lot.
-Each layer breaks up the butter into thin bits mixed into the dough.
-Think of the thin areas of butter creating pockets of flaky layers.
+- We are going to repeat this process six more times.
+Each layer breaks up the butter into thin layers in the dough.
+The thin areas of butter create pockets of flaky layers.

-- Fold the two-fold envelope folded dough in half again.
-Wrap in plastic wrap and refrigerate for 30-45 minutes.
+- Fold the dough in the envelope fold again.
+Wrap it in plastic wrap and refrigerate for 30-45 minutes.

 - Cut the dough into the desired shape and add the filling.
 This one has orange marmalade.
 You can use any jam, fresh fruit, pie filling, or chocolate!

-- Remove from the oven and place on a cooling rack.
-Don't eat them hot because the filling can burn your mouth.
+- Remove the pastries from the oven and place them on a cooling rack.
+Please don't eat them hot because the filling can burn your mouth.

 Notes

-- These pastries will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+- These pastries will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.

 SPECIAL NOTE